-- + Connections Bike route connectivity is needed from 110 Street to 109 Street and further east - + Limited space in road right-of-way / Prioritize trees To maintain boulevard trees whenever possible, on-street public parking was removed to make room for the bike lanes - + Existing signalized crossing Existing pedestrian signal to be upgraded to bike-actuated - + Signage / Wayfinding Bike route signage will be installed to inform users of connections - + 109 Street Bus Route New traffic signal installations were carefully reviewed for 109 Street to determine impacts on this future high frequency route.
-It was determined that one signal at 80 Avenue would serve the east-west connection while considering impacts to transit timing and scheduling.

-To provide safe connections to neighbourhood amenities and destinations for all modes of travel.
+What we deci ded What we accounted for to make the decision Technical Considerations: + Connections - Bike route connectivity is needed from 110 Street to 109 Street and further east Limited space in road right-of-way / Prioritize trees - To maintain boulevard trees whenever possible, on-street public parking was removed to make room for the bike lanes Existing signalized crossing - Existing pedestrian signal to be upgraded to bike-actuated + Signage / Wayfinding - Bike route signage will be installed to inform users of connections 109 Street Bus Route - New traffic signal installations were carefully reviewed for 109 Street to determine impacts on this future high frequency route.
+It was determined that one signa at 80 Avenue would serve the east-west connection while considering impacts to transit timing and scheduling.
+Aligns v vith the Vision and the following Guiding Principles: ्र ही कि To provide safe connections to neighbourhood amenities and destinations for all modes of travel.
+To provide infrastructure, street crossings, and public spaces that are accessible and safe for all ages, genders, and mobility levels, and in all seasons.